awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateCampaign.md

 # CreateCampaign<a name="API_CreateCampaign"></a>

-Creates a campaign by deploying a solution version\.
+Creates a campaign that deploys a solution version\.
 When a client calls the [GetRecommendations](https://docs.aws.amazon.com/personalize/latest/dg/API_RS_GetRecommendations.html) and [GetPersonalizedRanking](https://docs.aws.amazon.com/personalize/latest/dg/API_RS_GetPersonalizedRanking.html) APIs, a campaign is specified in the request\.

  **Minimum Provisioned TPS and Auto\-Scaling**